Department of Health and Human Performance

 REC 4680.
 Internship in Recreation and Sport.

-This internship involves a 400 hour field-based experience during which a student will complete administrative tasks in an approved recreation or sport agency.
-The work is co-supervised by a faculty and an agency representative trained in the recreation and sport field.
-Prerequisites: REC 1310 and REC 2335 and REC 2336 and REC 3325 and REC 4380 all with grades of "C" or better and all major coursework must be completed and a minimum 2.25 Major GPA and instructor approval.
+This course serves as the programs culminating academic experience that provides students with a 400-hour field-based experience with an affiliated recreation or sport agency.
+Students will enhance professional competencies in communication, programming, operations, human resources, and budgeting through the completion of administrative tasks and guidance from their agency mentor.
+Each student will be supervised by an on-site mentor and faculty member with expertise in the recreation and sport field to ensure a safe, structured, and guided learning experience.
+Prerequisite: REC 1310 and REC 2335 and REC 2336 and REC 3325 and REC 4380 all with grades of "C" or better and all major coursework must be completed and a minimum 2.25 Major GPA and instructor approval.

 REC 4681.
 Internship in Recreational Therapy.

-This internship involves experiential learning over a long semester during which a student will work (a minimum of 14 weeks and 560 hours) in a recreational therapy setting under direct professional supervision by a Certified Therapeutic Recreation Specialist (CTRS) and a faculty member with CTRS credential.
+This course provides students with a supervised internship experience in recreational therapy.
+Over a minimum of 14 weeks and 560 hours, students apply academic knowledge in a professional setting under the supervision of a Certified Therapeutic Recreation Specialist (CTRS) and a CTRS credentialed faculty member.
+Students engage in the full recreational therapy process, including assessment, planning, implementation, evaluation, and documentation.
+The internship emphasizes professional behavior, application of clinical skills, and adherence to standards of practice.
+Through direct client interaction and structured supervision, students gain experience in delivering services, demonstrating competencies from the NCTRC Job Analysis, and integrating evidence informed practices into professional decision making.
 Prerequisites: REC 1310 and REC 1370 and REC 2335 and REC 2336 and REC 2370 and REC 3325 and REC 3370 and REC 3371 and REC 4370 and REC 4371 and REC 4380 all with grades of "C" or better and all major coursework completed and a minimum 2.25 Major GPA and instructor approval.

 Adamson, Leslie Anne Elizabeth, Lecturer, Health & Human Performance, M.S., Texas State University